Where we are

 Cash and credit cards are accepted at the first pay and display machine.

-To buy one or for further information please contact the Ae Office, phone 0300 067 6900 or email email@example.com.
+For further information please contact the Ae Office, phone 0131 370 5500 or email firstname.lastname@example.org.

 Mabie Forest lies just beside the A710 between Dumfries and New Abbey.
 Look out for signposts to the forest from the A710 about 4 miles (6.5 km) from Dumfries.
 Turn into the forest and it’s about ½ mile (1km) to the car park, at grid reference NX 950 709.